In this age of renewed dictatorships,

 what it has than the empire

-as cannon fodder, to prove the superiority
+as cannon fodder, to prove the superior

-of oligarchy over democracy.
+fire power of oligarchy, over democracy.

 This is Russia's position with it invading Ukraine: